maismin/stock-portfolio-app-demo/README.md

 npm install
 ```

-4. Add the environmental variables to `.env`
+4. Add the environment variables to `.env`

 ```text
 MONGODB_URI = 'LINK TO YOUR LOCAL MONGDB SERVER OR CLOUD'